shh-dlce/qmss-2017/collaboration/README.md

 Caveat: While the API is certainly the right thing to keep stable, losing direct access to the data files may be a problem.

+## Summary

+It's still early days for this model of data curation, but given its potential for collaborative enhancement of both data and API, we want to make it known to the people who could make use of the data as well as contribute to the curation.